somedatapacket/docs.humio.com/content/sending_logs_to_humio/_index.md

 ---
-title: "Sending logs to Humio"
+title: "Sending Data"
 weight: 2
+category_title: "Overview"
 ---
-# Sending logs to Humio

 Sending logs to Humio is most probably the most important part of any log management system and at Humio it's something we rate *very* high.